LaurethTeX/Clustering/narrowband-filters.md

 More information about the narrow-band filter can be found [here](http://www.stsci.edu/hst/wfc3/documents/handbooks/currentIHB/c06_uvis06.html#376600)

-For our purposes we have information from 5 narrow-band filter and is listed below,
+For our purposes we have information from 5 narrow-band filters and is listed below,

 ## OII
 Corresponds to the [O II] 3726/3728 filter.